nest/nest-simulator/extension_modules.md

         ../MyModule/configure --with-nest=${NEST_INSTALL_DIR}/bin/nest-config

-   MyModule will then be installed to ${NEST_INSTALL_DIR}.
+    MyModule will then be installed to `${NEST_INSTALL_DIR}`.
 This ensures that NEST will be able to find initializing SLI files for the module.

-   You should not use the --prefix to select a different installation destination.
+    You should not use the `--prefix` to select a different installation destination.
 If you do, you must make sure to use addpath in SLI before loading the module to ensure that NEST will find the SLI initialization file for your module.

 5. Compile.

         make
         make install

 6. The previous command installed MyModule to the NEST installation directory, including help files generated from the source code.